Christian Aid: Legal action by Zionist Advocacy Center

 In March 2023 Christian Aid commented on a legal action taken against the organisation by the Zionist Advocacy Center.
 The legal action was commenced in 2017.
 The legal action alleged that Christian Aid was "virulently anti-Israel" and had fraudulently obtained funding from the US government.
-Patrick Watt, the chief executive for Christian Aid, said: "I don’t believe … this case was brought against us in the belief that it had legs.
+Patrick Watt, the chief executive for Christian Aid, said: "I don't believe ... this case was brought against us in the belief that it had legs.
 I think it was brought against us in an effort to throw sand in the wheels of our advocacy and to make working on IOPT [Israel and the occupied Palestinian territory] very expensive."
-The case was dismissed in a US court in June 2021 "for lack of personal jurisdiction," without reaching the merits of the case.
-Christian Aid said it was an act of "lawfare" against organizations that help Palestinians, while the director of the plaintiff said “Only when it appears to me that organisations have crossed the line into actionable conduct do I start legal proceedings.
-Moreover, on two occasions so far [including against Norwegian People’s Aid], the United States government has agreed with me, resulting in millions of dollars in recoveries."
+The case was dismissed in a US court in June 2021 "for lack of personal jurisdiction", without reaching the merits of the case.
+Christian Aid said it was an act of "lawfare" against organizations that help Palestinians, while the director of the plaintiff said "Only when it appears to me that organisations have crossed the line into actionable conduct do I start legal proceedings.
+Moreover, on two occasions so far [including against Norwegian People's Aid], the United States government has agreed with me, resulting in millions of dollars in recoveries."

 Sponsoring churches

-The charity is acts as the "official relief, development and advocacy agency" of its 41 Sponsoring Churches in Britain and Ireland.
-These are:
+The charity is acts as the "official relief, development and advocacy agency" of its 41 sponsoring churches in Britain and Ireland: